sworleys/Peer2Peer-DI/README.md

 Below are the commands a user can enter:

-"Register" - the RFC server will automatically register itself with the RS.
-The RS will print
-	"Register: <port>" and the RFC server should print "Peer recieved" and "Cookie: <cookie num>"
+"Register" - the RFC server will automatically register itself with the RS by sending "Register: <port>" and the RFC server should print "Peer recieved" and "Cookie: <cookie num>"

-"PQuery" - the RFC server will request from the RS a list of all active peers.
+"PQuery" - the RFC server will request from the RS a list of all active peers by sending "PQuery".
 It will print out the query for the user to see

-"KeepAlive" - the RFC server will tell the RS to reset its TTL to 7200.
+"KeepAlive" - the RFC server will tell the RS to reset its TTL to 7200 by sending "KeepAlive: <cookie>".
 It will print "Refreshed" for confirmation

-"Leave" - the RFC server will tell the RS that it wants to be turned inactive, so the RFC server does so.
+"Leave" - the RFC server will tell the RS that it wants to be turned inactive by sending "Leave: <cookie>".
 The RFc server will print "Left"

 "RFCQuery: <hostname> <port>" - the RFC server will reach out to another peer with the specified hostname and port to request its RFC index, it will then merge it with its own.
 The peer that is giving the index will print "RFC Query Request" and then "RFC Query Sent"